F-1 Optional Practical Training

 While you are on your OPT, you are required to report information to ISSS any time any of the following change:

-• Any changes in employment (ending a job or switching jobs)
+• Your employment status (ending a job or switching jobs)

 OPT STEM Extension